RomanLut/hx-esp32-cam-fpv/README.md

 The downside is high JPEG compression, no WDR, distorted colors, low light sensitivity, varying quality of sensor and lenses, jerky framerate.

-Currently the biggest problem is ocassional frame dropping and jerky framerate which is something which has to be investigated in detail.
-It looks Ok on big screen, but is not comfortable for FPV glasses.
+**esp32cam** is ok for 7" GS screen.

+For FPV Glasses, a setup with **esp32s3sense + ov5640** with dual Wifi adapters is recommended.
+30Fps is not comfortable for FPV. **esp32s3sense + ov5640** offer 50Fps modes while dual adapters offer lower packet loss/frame loss ratio.

 **hx-esp32-cam-fpv** definitely looses againg all commercially available digital FPV systems.